YenWenWang/NSFInvasion2022/misc/BLAST.markdown

 What did you find?
 Why does it perform differently from `blastn`?

 Okay, that is all good, but the output format isn't the best: it's hard to extract information.
 I like to use `-outfmt 6` instead.
-It gives you a "tab-delimited file", which is basically a table.
+It gives you a "tab-delimited file", which is basically a table but instead of grids, it uses tabs and new lines.

 <details>
   <summary><b><u>Hint</u></b></summary>